 At Sidi Chamharouch there are several small shops and cafes, plus a white roofed mosque.
 This is a popular place of pilgrimage by Muslims both within Morocco and further a field, as the source of water, which emerges from the rocks here, is reputed to have healing powers.
 The waters are supposed to be particularly good for curing leg ailments (so we may need to stop here on the way down!)
 Leaving this small settlement, the last this side of the mountains, we follow a steep zigzag path up the right hand side of the valley with the bulk of Toubkal on our left.
-About two hours later as the path levels off the Neltner Hut and the new private one (see below) can be seen in the distance, tucked in well below the col on the skyline.
-Another twenty minutes and the hut should be reached (3207m).
+About two hours later as the path levels off the mountain huts at base camp can be seen in the distance, tucked in well below the col on the skyline.
+Another twenty minutes and the huts should be reached (3,207m).

-As a guideline during the months October to April, due to weather conditions and thus for safety reasons, we typically use the Neltner Hut.
-This is a modern mountain hut and for those that have stayed at similar facilities there will be few major surprises.
+For those that have stayed at basic mountain huts before, there will be few surprises.
 For those that have not it means sleeping in bunk bedded communal rooms.
 Usually the Kasbah du Toubkal is able to secure a separate room for their group but this cannot always be guaranteed.
 There are basic toilet facilities "à la Turk" which are flushed by using a bucket filled from a tap.
 Toilet paper if used (the locals would use water) is put in a bin for disposal later.
 There are (very) cold showers and sometimes some hot ones.
 At peak times the facilities would be considered less than adequate by most western standards.
-Inshallah, in September 2006 a new privately owned hut will be completed.
-This is next door to the Neltner Hut.
+In 2006 the "Mouflon" hut was completed next door to the Neltner hut.
 At our suggestion the owner has built some smaller rooms (not en-suite) which will be much nicer for couples to use.
-When complete we intend to offer this type of accommodation as an option (supplement would apply)
+We can offer this type of accommodation as an option (supplement would apply).